rashdanmd/how-to-setup-mongodb/README.md

 ~ touch index.js models/ArticleModel.js routes/ArticleRoute.js controllers/ArticleController.js
 ```

-In index.js setup express.
-We will return to the other files have been setup
+In index.js setup express and ensure server is up and running.
+We will return to this once other files have been setup
 ```javascript
 const express = require("express");
 const PORT = 5000;